 - Brainstorm within each branch.
 Once you have established a framework, you can then brainstorm ideas within each branch of your framework.
 As a rule of thumb, you should aim to generate 2 to 5 ideas per branch.

 Using a framework and brainstorming within branches will go a long way in ensuring you do well at your Potentia Interview.
-But in addition, it’s also helpful to think about how your interviewer will assess your answers.
+But, it’s also helpful to think about how your interviewer will assess your answers.
 In short, they will look at two criteria:

 - Range of thought.
 You interviewer wants you to demonstrate that you can generate a broad range of ideas.
 You can achieve this by both going wide in your framework (e.g. having 4 or 5 branches).
 But also by going deep in each branch (e.g. having 4 or 5 ideas per branch).

-Now that you know what to expect in you Potentia Interview let’s step through the typical case interview and fit / behavioural questions asked by the firm.
+Now that you know what to expect in the Potentia Interview, let’s go through the typical case interview and fit / behavioural questions asked by the firm.